|

 the corresponding boxes or completely delete selected rules using

-the Delete
+the

-combined rule by clicking Evaluate.
+resulting combined rule by clicking

-logical OR operator, e.g. if you have three active rules, RULE1,
+combined using the logical OR operator, e.g. if you have three

-You can use advanced rules
+You can use advanced rules in conjunction with the basic rules

-chapter.
-However, if you feel comfortable with Boolean logic, it's
+described in the previous chapter.
+However, if you feel comfortable

-a good idea to use advanced rules only, as they offer much more
+with Boolean logic, it is a good idea to use advanced rules only,

-flexibility.
-Basic rules are combined with advanced rules using the
+as they offer much more flexibility.
+Basic rules are combined with

-logical AND operator.
+advanced rules using the logical AND operator.

-Syntax
+Syntax Description

-dir –
+dir

-packet direction.
-Possible values are in
+– packet direction.
+Possible values are

 (inbound),